Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in megabytes per second) that can be transferred across the external memory interface in one second.
-The number is worked out by multiplying the card's interface width by the speed of its memory.
-If the card has DDR type memory, it should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
+Memory Bandwidth: Bandwidth is the maximum amount of information (measured in megabytes per second) that can be moved past the external memory interface in one second.
+The number is worked out by multiplying the card's bus width by its memory clock speed.
+If it uses DDR RAM, it should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The better the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed per second.
 This is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
-Pixel Rate: Pixel rate is the maximum number of pixels the graphics card could possibly record to its local memory in one second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of Raster Operations Pipelines by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate also depends on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the max fill rate.
+The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly record to its local memory per second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of Raster Operations Pipelines by the the card's clock speed.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate also depends on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices